Number of weeks: 4

 Part of a certification or series of courses?: No

 Read how BeADisciple courses work

 Grief can be a lonely place, and those who care for persons who are grieving often find themselves at a loss.
 Helping Others Grow Through Their Grieving will explore how persons who work with grieving friends or family can guide them to grow during this difficult time.

-The three-week course will share a book study based on Understanding Your Grief by Alan D. Wolfelt, PhD, an educator and grief counselor who has written 50 books on grieving.
+The four-week course will share a book study based on Understanding Your Grief by Alan D. Wolfelt, PhD, an educator and grief counselor who has written 50 books on grieving.
 Dr. Wolfelt is founder and director of the Center for Loss and Life Transition in Ft.
 Collins, CO, and is known nationwide for his compassionate messages about healing in grief.

 Participants will share their experiences of counseling the grieving as they study the insights and lived experience of Dr Wolfelt, through his book.

-Students will be required to obtain a copy of the following books:
+Learners will be required to obtain a copy of the following books:

 Understanding Your Grief: Ten Essential Touchstones for Finding Hope and Healing Your Heart by Alan D. Wolfelt, PhD*